fabioiop/ImprovementUI/README.md

 # More

-macOS 10.15.6: No more GUI interface to install.
+macOS Catalina: No more GUI interface to install.
 To install: run CatalinaUI.command

 If Catalina 10.15.4 or later stuck on boot screen: